 Aim to set three to five goals, a mixture of short- and long-term ones.
 Short-term goals can be achieved within a year or two, such as saving up for a family vacation, buying a new laptop, or putting $1,000 into a TFSA (Tax-Free Savings Account).

 Long-term goals look further ahead, such as saving up $20,000 for a down payment, getting a new car, or hitting a major milestone with your retirement savings.
 These are big plans.
 While you could barely whittle away at these priorities while you were in debt, you could now be depositing bigger chunks of savings into accounts for these various goals.

 Think of how liberating it would feel to see your budget include savings for travel, retirement, or a down payment.
 Set these up and direct the funds that used to be for debt repayment to these accounts.
 Some people have as many as 10 savings accounts going and automate their savings on payday pouring a little bit of cash into each fund.
 When you pay yourself first and funnel the money out of your everyday account, you won’t miss it.

-Work these various goals into your budget and you’ll see your goals come to fruition.
+Work various goals into your budget and with dedicated effort you’ll see them come to fruition.

 6. Put the Brakes on Any New Credit

 If you kissed your credit cards good-bye because your spending got you into trouble, you have to be careful when you’re back in your creditors’ good graces.
 If you’d like to rebuild your credit history, start small — with a single credit card and a small limit that you can manage.
 A secured credit card may be another option if you’re worried about temptation.